Hound Dog Taylor and the HouseRockers

 Hound Dog Taylor and the HouseRockers is the 1971 debut album of Hound Dog Taylor.

 Originally issued on LP as the first release on the Alligator label, it has subsequently been reissued on CD.

 Recording

-As well as being Taylor's debut album, Hound Dog Taylor and the HouseRockers was the first recording issued on the Alligator label.
+As Taylor's debut album, Hound Dog Taylor and the HouseRockers was the first recording issued on the Alligator label.
 The label was founded by Bruce Iglauer for the specific purpose of releasing an album of Taylor's music after he had been unable to persuade Bob Koester, then his boss at Delmark, to record Taylor.

 The album, recorded at Sound Studios, Chicago, features only three musicians: Taylor himself on vocals and slide guitar, Brewer Phillips on guitar and Ted Harvey on drums.
 For solos, the two guitarists alternate between playing lead and accompanying the other guitarist.

 Further material from the same sessions was released on the posthumous album Genuine Houserocking Music.

 Release and promotion

 The record sold 9,000 copies in its first year, a large number for a blues record on an independent label, and by 1998 had sold around 100,000 copies.
 At the time of the recording, Taylor was playing locally in taverns, but the higher profile the album's success gave him enabled him to obtain work further afield, eventually touring as far away as Australia.